sphis-sinco/Jlang/README.md

         Jlang
 </h1>

-A programming language entirely based on JSON files.
+A scripting language for haxeflixel entirely based on JSON files.

 Hopefully easy to use